jaspector

 Building permits are required for all new construction, including: additions, decks, garages, accessory buildings, patio covers, carports; fences and concrete work; repairs involving structural changes (including changing window or door opening sizes); moving, changing size of, or installing new signs; moving or demolishing buildings.

-Typical processing time is Several days for routine permits.
+Building permit processing times in Gothenburg, NE typically run Several days for routine permits.
 Larger or more complex projects may require longer plan review.
 No specific turnaround guarantee is publicly stated..
+Timelines can vary based on project complexity and current department workload.